brson/rustmax/README.md

 **
 This project is not open to contribution.
-Pull requests are not welcome and will be closed.
+Issues and pull requests will be closed without consideration.
 **